tsmoreland/VulnerableApi/README.md

 ## Vulnerabilitiies

 - http protocol - no https provided, obvious but simple vulnerability
-- SQL injection, several Get...ByName APIs are purposing building the SQL query from provided data allowing for simple vulnerability
+- SQL injection, several Get...ByName APIs are building the SQL query from provided data allowing for simple vulnerability